Canon 200D vs Leica M Typ 262

 Review summary: Canon 200D vs Leica M Typ 262

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Leica M Typ 262 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: